Rezar/ODBot/RESEARCHQUESTIONS.md

 7- How does it compare to using other devices such as wearable and how do users' expectations differ?

-8- Support animal vs. robot
+8- Support animal vs. robot... different kinds of mental health issue (anxiety, depression, etc.) challenges, benefits, issues.

 9- Mediator between human and care giver.
-To collect the data
+To collect the data and not substitute the care giver.

 10- User controls, what to control, when and how to get the data.